Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: From holomorphic to 4d Chern-Simons theory

-While both ASDYM and the principal chiral model are integrable, the spectral parameter is not immediately apparent in the formulations on $\E^4$ or $\E^2$.
+While both ASDYM and the PCM are integrable, the spectral parameter is not immediately apparent in their descriptions on $\E^4$ or $\E^2$.
 This is in contrast to the twistor picture, where the spectral parameter is simply the coordinate $\pi$ on the $\CP^1$ fibres over space-time.
-In this section we perform the reduction by the translation group $H$ directly on the holomorphic Chern-Simons action on twistor space, keeping the spectral parameter as part of the geometry.
-The resulting theory is the 4d Chern-Simons description of the principal chiral model given in~\cite{costello2019gauge}.\\
+In this section we perform the reduction by the translation group $H$ directly on the HCS action on twistor space, keeping the spectral parameter as part of the geometry.
+The resulting theory is the \CSt{4} description of the PCM given in~\cite{costello2019gauge}.\\

-We begin by lifting the action of $H$ to $\PT$, or equivalently by lifting $X$ and ${\bar X}$ to vector fields $\chi$ and $\bar\chi$ on $\PT$.
+We begin by lifting the action of $H$ to $\PT$, or equivalently by lifting $X$ and $\bar X$ to vector fields $\cX$ and $\bar\cX$ on $\PT$.
 These are required to obey

 and preserve the complex structure on $\PT$.
 For translations on $\E^4$ these lifts are completely trivial